 How much do you spend on eating out when you’re on vacation?
 What if you took that money and invested in an Instant Pot instead?
 Odds are it would pay for itself in one or two dinners!

 Instead of going out to eat EVERY night, bring the Instant Pot with you and plan for “one-pot” meals you know your family loves, like pot roast or chili or even a whole chicken.
 You’ll save money AND invest in a kitchen appliance that will quickly become one of your favorites (tied with the stand mixer and blender, of course!).

 6. The Instant Pot comes with built-in handles.

 You know those little “edges” on the lid?
 If you stick those into the holes inside the handle of the Instant Pot itself, you don’t have to put a (wet) lid on the counter!

-Taking it all into consideration – both the functions AND the max 2/3 full aspect AND the size of my family – I ended up with the 8 quart DUO 7-in-1 Instant Pot (because of the yogurt setting) and I couldn’t be happier!
+Taking it all into consideration – both the functions AND the max 2/3 full aspect AND the size of my family – I ended up purchasing the 8 quart DUO 7-in-1 Instant Pot (because of the yogurt setting) on Amazon and I couldn’t be happier!
 It is perfect for my family of four.